 NLTF Funding Source Amount (\$ billion)

-FED/RUC/MVR 14
+FED/RUC/MVR 13.8

 Crown grant - capital expenditure 3.1

 Crown loan 3.1

+Crown funding for rail 0.8

+Crown grant held in tagged contingency for the NLTP 1.0

+Crown grant held in tagged contingency for the RNIP 0.2

-Total revenue 20.2
+Total revenue 22.0

 The MVR increase and Crown grant reflect our commitment to replace the revenue from fuel tax increases with an equivalent commitment, which provides the revenue stream required for repayment of the loan facilities.
 On an annual basis the expected revenue from all sources is as shown in Table 2.

-The Government plans to return to the previous practice of regular FED/RUC increases from January 2027.
-The funding profile in Table 2 assumes increases of 12 cents per litre in January 2027, a further 6 cents in January 2028, followed by a 4 cent per litre annual increase starting in January 2029.
+The Government plans to return to the previous practice of regular FED and RUC increases from January 2027.
+The funding profile in Table 2 assumes increases of 12 cents per litre in January 2027, a further 6 cents per litre in January 2028, followed by a 4 cent per litre annual increase starting in January 2029.